lorenyeung/harness-yaml-templates/.harness/opa/seven/README.md

 * first stepgroup
 * first stepgroup template

 ensuring that the approval exists in the approval stage.
-Each entity will first do a check for existence of a template, followed by checking if it is the correct 'allowed' template (defined in the variables up top).
+Each entity will first do a check for existence of a template, followed by checking if it is the correct 'allowed' template and version (defined in the variables up top).
 This double rule for each type is done due to rego not returning the correct true/false condition if the 'template' key does not exist.

 ## Deploy stages